-F. Other Training.
-The Personnel Officer in coordination with appropriate management officials shall establish requirements for other areas of training when such requirements become necessary.

-IX.5 EXTERNAL TRAINING.

-A. Training courses given by agencies outside the Commonwealth of the Northern Mariana Islands will be utilized as necessary and to the extent the budget will permit.
-All departments wishing to engage in special training, formal short-term training, and other academic programs for their employees outside the Commonwealth must submit to the Personnel Officer the names of employees to be given such courses and the content and length of such training, for evaluation prior to sending an employee abroad for training.
-All such requests will be made on Form CSC-P-T-66 (Training Agreement).
+- D. Other Training.
+The Personnel Officer in coordination with the Chief Judge shall establish requirements for other areas of training when such requirements become necessary. - IX.5 EXTERNAL TRAINING. - A. Trainig courses given by agencies outside the Commonwealth will be utilized as necessary and to the extent the budget will permit.
+If the Chief Judge wishes to engage in special training, formal short-term training, and other academic programs for his employees outside the Commonwealth, he shall submit to the Personnel Officer the names of the employees to be given such courses and the content and length of such training, for evaluation prior to sending an employee abroad for training.

-B. Payment of Costs:

-- (1) Employees released to attend authorized job-related training and developmental programs will receive any combination of basic salary, travel expenses when required, and stipend, as applicable to the training involved.
-Training provided as part of a planned up-grading program, such as management internship, is job-related, within the meaning of this Part. - (2) It shall be the policy of the Commonwealth of the Northern Mariana Islands Government to pay all costs for training defined as "job-skill training" in X.3(A) above; to pay one-half of all costs of training defined as "promotional training;" and one-fourth of all costs of training defined as "employment development." - (3) Employees attending education or training designed generally to improve their potential for advancement, but not specifically related to their present duties or duties they are specifically being trained to assume, may be released on training and education leave at the discretion of their supervisors in accordance with the requirements set forth in this Part. - (4) For academic training or training toward baccalaureate or higher degrees other than those classified above, the employee may seek scholarship assistance from the Education Department and the government shall have no responsibility for any costs incurred when such is initiated by the employee.
-Educational expenses will not be paid from Commonwealth of the Northern Mariana Islands Covenant grant funds for employees to go outside the Commonwealth of the Northern Mariana Islands to earn a baccalaureate or higher degree.
-All requirements for job eligibility shall apply to the employee when he severs himself from his present position to pursue such training. - (5) Salary and related benefits provided employees released for training under all the paragraphs above shall be limited to a period of one (1) year, unless an extension is recommended by the Personnel Officer with the approval of the Civil Service Commission.
+- в.
+Payment of Costs: - (1) Employees released to attend authorized iobrelated training and developmental programs will receive any combination of basic salary, travel expenses when required, and stipend, as applicable to the training involved.
+Training provided as part of a planned upgrading program, such as management internship, is job-related, within the meaning of this Part. - It shall be the policy of the Judicial Branch and (2) the Personnel Officer to pay all costs for training defined as "job-skill training" in IX.3(A) above: to pay one-half of all costs of training defined as "promotional training;" and one-fourth of all costs of training defined as "employment development." - Employees (3) attending education or training designed generally to improve their potential for advancement, but not specifically related to their present duties or duties they are specifically being trained to assume, may be released on training and education leave at the discretion of the Chief Judge in accordance with the requirements set forth in this Part. - (4) For academic training or training toward baccalaureate or higher degrees other than those classified above, the employee may seek scholarship assistance from the Education Department and the government shall have no responsibility for any costs incurred when such is initiated by the employee.
+Educational expenses will not be paid from the Commonwealth Covenant grant funds for employees to go outside the Commonwealth to earn a baccalaureate or higher degree.
+All requirements for job eligibility shall apply to the employee when he severs himself from his present position to pursue such training. - (5) Salary and related benefits provided employees released for training under all the paragraphs above shall be limited to a period of one (1) year, unless an extension is recommended by the Chief Judge and Personnel Officer, with the approval of the Civil Service Commission.